Robert Abbe: Museum

 Abbe amassed a sizeable collection of Native American archaeological material during his summers on Mount Desert Island.
 Opened in 1928, the Abbe was one of the first museums built in Maine.
-Its founding coincided with that of the national park, which was established as Lafayette National Park in 1919 and became Acadia in 1929.
+Its founding coincided with that of the national park, which was established as Lafayette National Park in 1919, renamed to Acadia National Park in 1929.
 The Abbe was conceived as a trailside museum to complement the park's offerings.
 Today it is one of only two remaining private trailside museums in national parks, the other one being the Borax Museum in Death Valley, California.

 Robert Abbe was a man of many talents and interests.
 He was a photographer and an artist, painting, creating line drawings and molded maps.
 His large map "The Land of Dawn" is on display in the museum.
 The watercolor sketch on the right, of the museum, was completed by Abbe shortly before his death.